Maryland Farm & Harvest

 Nick has had a keen interest in the interconnectivities found in the underwater natural world and now has turned his attention to those found in Maryland’s Chesapeake Bay watershed.

-Abby Sussman, Assistant Producer
+Abby Sussman, Associate Producer

-Abby first worked on Maryland Farm & Harvest in 2013 as an intern, before returning in 2015 as an assistant producer.
+Abby first worked on Maryland Farm & Harvest in 2013 as an intern, before returning in 2015 as an associate producer.
 In the meantime, she graduated from Johns Hopkins University with a degree in creative writing and a film and media studies minor, produced a short film, and worked at the Independent Filmmaker Project as an Independent Film Week coordinator.

 Abby's work on Maryland Farm & Harvest earned an Emmy nomination for Magazine Program Segment in 2017.
 During her time at MPT, she has also worked on Artworks, Chesapeake Collectibles, and Chesapeake Bay Week.